diku-dk/hpps-e2025-pub/README.md

 **This course website** is used for handing out material.

-**Discord** can be used for asking questions.
-(Invite link TBA).
+**Discord** can be used for asking questions. ([Invite link](https://discord.gg/NgsQ4TdfNe)).
 Remember to use the same name on Discord as on Absalon.
 You are not *required* or *expected* to use Discord.
 We continue to monitor the Absalon discussion forum, and course announcements are posted solely on Absalon.

 **Absalon** is used for handing in assignments and for course announcements.